robenkleene/development-references/zsh/zsh-completion.md

 # `zsh` Completion

-Completion functions are loaded from a variable called `fpath`, so `echo $fpath` will show locations for completion functions.

 ## Parameters

 - `=(<command>)`: Complete a path with tempfile that's a result of `<command>` (like `<(<command>)` but allows file to be accessed)